What is anorexia nervosa?

 The following are the most common physical symptoms associated with anorexia - often that result from starvation and malnourishment.
-However, each adolescent may experience symptoms differently.
+However, each child may experience symptoms differently.
 Symptoms may include:

-Persons with anorexia may also be socially withdrawn, irritable, moody, and/or depressed.
+Persons with anorexia may also be socially withdrawn, irritable, moody and depressed.
 The symptoms of anorexia nervosa may resemble other medical problems or psychiatric conditions.
-Always consult your adolescent's physician for a diagnosis.
+Always consult your child's physician for a diagnosis.

 How is anorexia nervosa diagnosed?

 Parents, teachers, coaches or instructors may be able to identify the child or adolescent with anorexia, although many persons with the disorder initially keep their illness very private and hidden.
 However, a child psychiatrist or a qualified mental health professional usually diagnoses anorexia in children and adolescents.
 A detailed history of the child's behavior from parents and teachers, clinical observations of the child's behavior, and, sometimes, psychological testing contribute to the diagnosis.
 Parents who note symptoms of anorexia in their child or teen can help by seeking an evaluation and treatment early.
 Early treatment can often prevent future problems.

 Anorexia, and the malnutrition that results, can adversely affect nearly every organ system in the body, increasing the importance of early diagnosis and treatment.
 Anorexia can be fatal.
 Consult your child's physician for more information.